auth0/auth0-deploy-cli/examples/directory/README.md

 This README will document how to use the Directory Option of the Auth0-deploy-cli tool.
 Please refer to the [README.md](README.md) for more information on the Auth0 Deploy CLI.

 # Organize your repository
+The directory option supports exporting and importing the Auth0 tenant configuration into a pre-defined directory structure.

 There is more extensive documentation online for how the files are expected to be laid out to work with the source control configuration utilities [here](https://auth0.com/docs/extensions/github-deploy).

-If you already have an existing tenant, you can dump your configuration in the right format using the [auth0-dump-config](https://github.com/xurei/auth0-dump-config).

 Here is a simple overview:

 ```
 repository =>
   clients
-    client1-name.json
-    client1-name.meta.json # if specifying client grants
-    my-other-client-name.json
-  resource-servers
-    resource server 1.json
-    some other resource server.json
+    client1.json
+    client2.json
+  connections
+    conneciton1.json
   database-connections
-    my-connection-name
+    connection1
+      database.json
+      create.js
+      delete.js
       get_user.js
       login.js
-  rules
-    rule1.js
-    rule1.json
-    rule2.js
+      verify.js
+  emails
+    provider.json
+    verify_email.json
+    verify_email.html
+    welcome_emai.json
+    welcome_emai.html
+  grants
+    grant1.json
   pages
     login.html
     login.json
+  pages
+    login.html
+    login.json
     password_reset.html
     password_reset.json
+  resource-servers
+    resource server 1.json
+    some other resource server.json
+  rules
+    rule1.js
+    rule1.json
+  rules-configs
+    env_param1.json
+    some_secret1.json
 ```

+## Example Export
+You can export your current tenant configuration.
+For example the following command will export your tenant configuration.

+NOTE: The option --strip is used to remove the identifier fields from the Auth0 objects.
+This means when importing into another Auth0 Tenant new id's are generated otherwise the import will fail as the tool cannot find the existing objects by their id.

+`a0deploy -c config.json --strip -f directory -o path/to/export`

-## Example
+## Example Import
 Included in this directory is an example structure.

 ###Instructions